hd-UQ/cd_dynamax/Goals.md

 - Continuous-dscrete extension (filtering and smoothing) for linear gaussian systems is implemented.
     - Test passes for regular sampling [cdlgssm_test_filter](./src/cdlgssm_test_filter.py).
+            - After SGD learning (which is accurate), filtered means and covs are not accurate anymore:
+                - Why is this happening?
     - Irregular sampling demo in [cdlgssm_tracking](./src/example_notebooks/cdlgssm_tracking.ipynb).

 - Continuous-discrete filtering extension implemented for non-linear gaussian systems.
     - Implemented UKF, EKF, and EnKF.
-    - Tests pass (PENDING) for linear case with regular sampling [cdnlgssm_test_filter_linear_TRegular](./src/cdnlgssm_test_filter_linear_TRegular.py).
+    - Tests pass for linear case with regular sampling [cdnlgssm_test_filter_linear_TRegular](./src/cdnlgssm_test_filter_linear_TRegular.py).
         - Fix the test to show that {d-EKFs / d-UKF } == {cd-EKFs / cd-UKF} for linear system.
-            - After SGD learning (which is accurate), filtered means and covs are not accurate anymore
+            - After SGD learning (which is accurate), filtered means and covs are not accurate anymore:
-            - How is this possible, if CD tests pass?
+                - Why is this happening?

     - Pending:
         - Improve EnKF: